DomenicoHyatt/100-go-mistakes/res/chapter-1.md

-# Go: Simple to Learn but Hard to Master
+# Go: Simple to learn but hard to master

 This chapter covers
 * What makes Go an efficient, scalable, and productive language